mkhuda/indofix/README.md

 # Indofix
-Affixed word to the base word for Bahasa
+Affixed word to the base word for Bahasa.
+As used for [ibahasa.com](https://www.ibahasa.com) Puebi Engine.

 ## Installation